How Much Can You Save with an All-Electric Car?

 Vehicle Tax Savings with an Electric Car

-Road tax is highest in the first year—with the highest-emitting petrol cars charged as much as £2,365 in the first year.
-Rates in subsequent years drop, but vehicles with emissions (that is, all cars that aren't fully electric) will still need to pay between £155 and £520 per year from year 2 onwards.
-Over the first 5 years of a car's life, this means cars that aren't fully electric will be charged between £620 and £4,445 in road tax in total, depending on the list price and emissions level of the car.
+Road tax is highest in the first year—with the highest-emitting petrol cars charged as much as £5,490 in the first year (a significant increase from previous years).
+Rates in subsequent years drop to the standard rate of £195 per year, but vehicles with a list price over £40,000 will also pay the Expensive Car Supplement of £425 per year for years 2-6, making their total £620 per year.
+Over the first 5 years of a car's life, this means cars that aren't fully electric will be charged between £890 and £7,970 in road tax in total, depending on the list price and emissions level of the car.

 Next 5 years of road taxes (new car)Low end (1 to 50g/km emissions)High end (over 255g/km emissions)